jayshjain/hotel-booking/README.md

 # Hotel Booking
 This is Spring boot project build using Gradle-groovy and Java 19.
-The objective of the project is to allow room allotments in a banquet hotel with mainting the room life cycle, i.e. available->occupied->vacant->available or available->occupied->vacant->repair->available.
+The objective of the project is to allow room allotments in a banquet hotel with mainting the room life cycle, i.e. available->occupied->vacant->available or available->occupied->vacant->repair->vacant->available.

 Steps to launch the application: